philou/philou.github.com/_posts/2023-04-26-a-quality-view-workshop-to-discuss-technical-excellence.markdown

 ## Quality Views as a trigger for discussions

 The company I work at, Murex, has been and is still hiring a lot.
-Therefore, onboarding of new developers is a critical topic.
+Therefore, **onboarding of new developers is a critical topic**.
 New joiners have a lot to learn:

 *   Technical skills
 *   The financial domain